momoh23/VerifGraph_DLs/README.md

 # Graph_KB

-   Ce projet a été encadré par: Dr. Chaabani Mohamed (UMBB -Boumerdès-)

-   Réalisé par: Kentour Mohamed & Mihoubi Salah
+Proposed, realized by: Kentour Mohamed & Mihoubi Salah

-la transformation de graphes peut visualiser l'évolution dynamique des systèmes complexes car elle permet de concevoir le système sur plusieurs niveaux d'abstraction.
-Cependant, les outils de transformation existants négligent le processus de vérification qui accompagne le processus de transformation, dans ce sens les logiques de description semblent les cibles privilégiées pour opérationnaliser ces outils.

-Dans ce projet, on a ciblé l'outil de transformation le plus connu qui est AGG (Attributed Graph Grammar), en analysant cet outil (parser.java), on a pu créer un moteur de transformation pour formaliser les différents aspects de la transformation (graphe source, graphe cible, les règles et les conditions d'application), voir (KB.java).
+Graph transformation can visualize the dynamic evolution of complex systems because it allows to design the system on several levels of abstraction.
+However, existing transformation tools neglect the verification process that accompanies the transformation process, in this sense the description logics seem the preferred targets to operationalize these tools.

+In this project, we targeted the best known transformation tool which is AGG (Attributed Graph Grammar), by analyzing this tool (parser.java), we were able to create a transformation engine to formalize the different aspects of the transformation (source graph, target graph, rules and application conditions), see (KB.java).